 We’ve all heard the story of the woman who was murdered in New York City in sight of thirty eight people who did nothing, a story that told us all of the moral degradation of modern urban society.
 I thought the story was apocryphal.
 Well, this movie is about her brother, his quest to find out what really happened, and to finally come to terms with the death of his sister.

-And, sure enough, the brother (who seems to have become obsessed with his sister’s death since his retirement) discovers that the New York Times exaggerated the story to sell papers/make a statement about New York and that the thirty eight witnesses only heard the scream, multiple people claim to have called 911, and multiple people tried to or came to her aid.
+And, sure enough, the brother – who seems to have become obsessed with his sister’s death since his retirement – discovers that the New York Times exaggerated the story to sell papers/make a statement about New York and that the thirty eight witnesses only heard the scream, multiple people claim to have called 911, and multiple people tried to or came to her aid.
 So no, 38 people didn’t watch someone die and did nothing.

 Rather than a story about apathy in the big bad city, the story is really about how loss can destroy families and alter lives, how every media outlet must be scrutinized on every story no matter how prestigious, and how memory can dominate life.